Roave/RoaveDeveloperTools/docs/zendframework-module.md

    collected inspections using a set of configured `Roave\DeveloperTools\Renderer\InspectionRendererInterface` instances
  - a set of controllers to be used to analyze and render previous inspections

+## Configuration

+The current configuration is still work-in-progress and will be finalized once the complete output PoC is done.